Hypocisy/RPGCoreV3-Chinese-wiki/Strike-Thunder.md

-A minecraft lightning bolt will strike the target position
+A minecraft lightning bolt will strike the target position, this does **not** discriminate who is present!

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|